IncredibleProgress/sweetheart.py/README.md

 Sweetheart is a thin-layer for going efficient and doesn't reinvent the wheel.
 It just intends to transform you stepwise in a good driver and maybe in a pilot!
 Due to provided components, configuration and documentation **you will learn quickly to make great python/html code** including up-to-date best practices and patterns.
 You won't learn Sweetheart itself, you will learn Python/Html real programming life like any other developer, but gradually and under control.
 Meaning that you don't need any kind of expertise to use the good things in the right way.

-## Rock-solid components for innovative capabilities
+## Rock-solid components for supporting innovative capabilities

 Sweetheart delivers a stock of ready-to-use features: